• About Connective

 To optimize page speed, look for a theme that is lightweight and not too feature-heavy.
 Of course, factors like colors, layout, and format are also vital.
 As you have so many options, spend some time finding the perfect theme to fit your website or brand.

-Leveraging a WordPress SEO Plugin
+Leveraging a WordPress SEO plugin

 If you want to increase your website’s visibility in search engines (and who doesn’t?), then using a WordPress SEO plugin is absolutely essential.
 With an SEO plugin, you gain access to a cheatsheet that gives you tips, advice, and tools for checking and optimizing your content.
 We don’t have to remind you of the fierce competition fighting for those top spots in the search results.
 SEO plugins have additional features for SEO that aren’t standard with WordPress.